flizzer/flizzer.github.io/_posts/2020-05-11-Stored-Access-Policies-For-Azure-Files.md

   },
 ```

-Now that we've got our policy created, we can generate a SAS
+Now that we've got our policy created, we can generate an SAS:

 ```Powershell
 az storage share generate-sas --name <some share name> --policy-name OneDayAccessFileShare --account-name <some storage account name>